Blog & Insights

 Strategy's Capital Structure: From Senior Debt to Common Stock — and Where STRC Fits

-Strive's Capital Structure: Why Being Debt-Free Changes Everything for SATA Investors
+Strive's Capital Structure: What Debt-Free Means for SATA

-How SATA Works: High-Yield Income Backed by Bitcoin and Cash Reserves
+How SATA Works: Income Backed by Bitcoin and Cash Reserves

 SATA is Strive's preferred equity instrument paying 13% per year — one of the highest yields available in listed preferred equity.
 Here's how it's structured, what backs the dividend, and why SATA is moving to daily payments from June 2026.